The Singleton

 — His daughter was drawing a cold man next to a big needle.

-— Under the billboard, a man Jeff had not met but whose pupil dilation had once matched his across the planet was dying the specific death of a gaunt man who had eaten nothing for two days and was hypothermic and who had been, by everyone around him, effectively invisible for seven years.
+— Under the billboard, a man Jeff had never met but whose pupil dilation had once matched his across the planet was dying the specific death of a gaunt man who had not eaten in two days and was hypothermic and had been, by everyone who passed him, effectively invisible for years.

-— Jeff's mother.
-His mother had been dead for six years.
+— His mother.
+Dead six years.
 The thought arrived and left.

 Jeff came back.
-He was on his kitchen floor — somehow he had crawled from the garage into the kitchen without remembering the crawl.
-He was gasping, soaked in sweat (not rain — sweat).
+He was on the kitchen floor; somehow he had crawled from the garage to the kitchen without recording the crawl.
+He was gasping, soaked in sweat — not rain, sweat.
 His smartwatch was screaming medical alerts.
-His heart rate had spiked to 180 and dropped to 34 within 90 seconds.
+His heart rate had spiked to 180 and dropped to 34 inside ninety seconds.

-He lay on the cool tile and did not move for a long time.
-The smart-home, unaware of what had just happened, suggested in its warm neutral voice that he might like a glass of water.
+He lay on the cool tile and did not move.
+The smart-home, with no model of what had just happened, suggested in its warm neutral voice that he might like a glass of water.

 "Aion."